samueleaton/screwy/README.md

 }
 ```

-Any script not specfied in `primary` or `excludes` will show up a a normal button.
+Any script not specfied in `primary` or `excludes` will show up as a normal button.

 #### Future Configuration Plans:
 - ability to sort scripts (e.g. alphabetically)